On the market for a brand new whittling knife?

-- Comes with a strop, polish and a leather case to carry it in.
+- It has a strop, polish, and a leather case to carry it in.

 - Easy to maintain with the provided tools.

-- It is very difficult to justify the price in comparison to others on the market.
+- It isn’t easy to justify the price compared to others on the market.

 Flexcut Whittlin’ Jack

-Our final pick is a two blade combo.
-Both blades are designed specifically for whittling.
-There is a 1 and a half inch blade and a 1 and 3 quarter blade.
-The entire device is a little over four inches long when the blades are folded back in.
-This makes it a great companion for those looking too whittle on the go.
+Our final pick is a two-blade combo.
+Both blades are explicitly designed for whittling.
+There is a 1-and-a-half-inch blade and a 1 and 3-quarter blade.
+The entire device is slightly over four inches long when the blades are folded back in.
+This makes it a great companion for those looking to whittle.
 This is not something that I would recommend for a child.

 The actual blade is made out of hard carbon steel.
 It is ready to use straight out of the box.
 This is an American product through and through.

-It weights about 3 ounces.
-The two knife can be used as a detailing and a roughing knife.
+It weighs about 3 ounces.
+The two knives can be used as detailing and a roughing knife.
 The bigger one is the roughing one.
-The handle has a walnut inlay that allows the knife to sit in quite comfortably.
+The handle has a walnut inlay that allows the knife to sit comfortably.
 This is a great safety feature.